vlazzarini/vlazzarini.github.io/_posts/2023-01-02-Introducing-litePlay.md

 lp.play(Eb5)
 ```

-and we get a pitch corresponding to E flat in the 5th octave (with the
+and we get a sound with a pitch corresponding to E flat in the 5th octave (with the
 A4 standard tuning, 440Hz).
 We can also say

 ```
 lp.drums.play(snare)
 ```

 to get a snare drum sound.
-The interface should allow you to ask for
+The instrument interface should allow you to ask for
 more sounds from a single instrument at one time,

 ```